flipacholas/Architecture-of-consoles/articles/gamecube.md

 Flipper is in charge of interfacing the CPU with the rest of the components so, apart from including sound and graphics circuitry, it also provides a collection of hardware named **(internal) Northbridge** composed of:
 - **Audio Interface** or 'AI': Connects the Audio Encoder.
 - **Video Interface** or 'VI': Connects the Video Encoder.
-- **Processor Interface** 'PI': Connects the CPU (Gecko).
+- **Processor Interface** 'PI': Connects the CPU (Gekko).
 - **Disk Interface** or 'DI: Connects the DVD controller, which can be considered an independent computer per se.
 - **Serial Interface** or 'SI': Connects four possible controllers using a proprietary serial protocol.
 - **External Interface** or 'EXI': Connects the external accessories (more explained below), Memory Card and the IPL BIOS along with the Real-Time Clock or 'RTC'.
 It uses an SPI-like protocol to connect these devices using only one serial node.

-Each interface includes its own set of registers that allows to alter some of its behaviour.
+Each interface includes its own set of registers that allows altering some of its behaviour.

 #### Optional I/O